 This seminar will focus on the theoretical and practical aspects of teaching undergraduate and graduate psychology.
 Examination of models of course construction, teaching pedagogy, and assessment of learning will be explored.
 Students will create an individual philosophy of teaching with a focus on identity development, both as a psychologist and educator.
 Didactic training will be complemented by experiential opportunities for teaching in a variety of formats.

-PSY 4438 The Psychology of Aging (3 credits)
+PSY 4613 Intervention in Clinical Geropsychology (3 credits)